 Production of nanoporous structures in polymers by the ion track method is both of fundamental and applied interest.
-Investigation of track etching in the nanometer radius range provides information on features of interaction of a high-energy heavy particle with a material.
+Investigation of track etching in the nanometre radius range provides information on features of interaction of a high-energy heavy particle with a material.
 Investigation of the behaviour of the "track" nanopores allows a possibility of simulating processes occurring in biological ion channels.
-Many investigations have been carried out in this field at various laboratories in the past decade.
+A lot of researches have been carried out in this field at various laboratories in the past decade.